pachterlab/ember/README.md

 # ember
 ember is a python and command line tool that can identify highly specific genes to a given partition (e.g., "Age", "Genotype", "Cell type")in high dimentional scRNAseq data.
-For an overview of how ember works check out this [How to use ember guide (slides)]("./assets/ember_guide.pdf").
+For an overview of how ember works refer to [the how to use ember guide (slides)]("./assets/ember_guide.pdf").

 <p align="center">
   <img alt="ember in a nutshell" src="./assets/ember_nutshell.jpg" width="100%">